juripero/ryft-server/docs/rest/search.md

 Also the `catalog=` alias is supported.

 Note, for backward compatibility the `files=` parameter is also supported.

+In case the input fileset is empty and `ignore-missing-files=true` the empty statistics is reported instead of error.

 ### Search `mode` parameter